 In 2019, we officially incorporated as a 501(c)(3) nonprofit with the goal of using advanced data engineering techniques to reverse engineer the networks of political narratives and campaign contributions that shape our democratic processes.
 We hope to battle the spectres of disinformation and dark money and restore trust in democracy by building a world where system-level insights are accessible to all citizens, not just political operatives or select groups of academic researchers.

 We’re a data engineering team with experience working in the data-for-policy space and scaling for-profit startups.
-We're also true to our meetup roots and bring in volunteers from our community on occasion.

 Kathy is a strategy consultant turned data scientist who has worked on civil rights litigation with the ACLU, in the Innovation Labs of the World Bank, and at an enterprise software startup that was acquired for $600M.
 She has a BA in Economics from the University of Pennsylvania.

 Cole is an associate director of engineering at Walmart, brought there via the acquisition of Jet.com, where he was an early pre-launch hire.
 He has built out and scaled up the engineering and technical operations at several startups and holds an AB in Astrophysics from Harvard University.

 Join our mailing list, and we'll send you product and feature announcements.